-**PLEASE NOTE: the mini-grant program is not available during the summer and is currently closed.
-It will begin again at the start of fall semester for academic year projects and plans.
+**PLEASE NOTE: the mini-grant program is not available during the summer.
+It begins at the start of the Fall semester for academic year projects and plans.

 - Civic Engagement (CE): CE offers students with energy and a plan the opportunity to apply for mini-grants to fund their developing projects.
-Money from a CE mini-grant may be used to fund a one-time service event or provide seed money for an ongoing new initiative.
+Funds from a CE mini-grant may be used for a one-time service event or to provide seed money for an ongoing new initiative.

 - Career and Professional Development (CPD): CPD offers students with energy and a plan the opportunity to apply for mini-grants to further their career interests and goals.
-Money from a CPD mini-grant may be used to fund a one-time event or conference, or to fund interview-related travel expenses.
+Funds from a CPD mini-grant may be used for a one-time event or conference, or for interview-related travel expenses.

 - LILAC: LILAC offers students with energy and a plan the opportunity to apply for mini-grants to further their leadership interests and goals.
-Money from a LILAC mini-grant may be used to fund a one-time event or conference.
+Funds from a LILAC mini-grant may be used for a one-time event or conference.